pulumi/pulumi-github/docs/_index.md

 {{< /chooser >}}
 ## Configuration Reference

-The following configuration inputs are supported in the `provider` block:
+The following configuration inputs are supported in the provider configuration:

 * `token` - (Optional) A GitHub OAuth / Personal Access Token.
 When not provided or made available via the `GITHUB_TOKEN` environment variable, the provider can only access resources available anonymously.